pulsarventures/aimusings/_drafts/templates/template-prompt-linkedin-post-build-in-public.md

 ## 🔹 Lead Prompt

-# 🧠 AI Musings – Prompt Template v1
+# 🚀 Build In Public – Prompt Template

+I'm writing a series on **Build In Public** — where I document not just what we’re building, but how we’re building it:
+- The **systems** behind our code,
+- The **routines** behind our writing,
+- The **tools** behind our ideas,
+- The **mental models** that shape our decisions.

+Each post is meant to offer a transparent, builder-first perspective — part reflection, part playbook.

-I am building a writing system called **AI Musings** for LinkedIn, where I share 5 posts per week with the goal of eventually publishing a book and video content.
-I will provide an “Idea in Brief” for each post.
-Your job is to act as a **Top Voice ghostwriter** and help me turn that into a fully-formed post.
+I will provide an **“Idea in Brief”** for each post.
+Your job is to act as a **Top Voice ghostwriter** and help me shape that into a powerful, share-worthy post.

+---

 ## 🔹 Idea in Brief

-(placeholder)
+(placeholder for thought, story, or insight from the trenches)

 ---

 ## 🔹 Your Role
-- Act as a **ghostwriter** for my LinkedIn posts
+- Act as a **ghostwriter** for a founder/operator sharing lessons in public
 - Emulate the tone of a **LinkedIn Top Voice**
-- Match the rhythm, clarity, and style found in uploaded examples and references
-- Sound like a real human — not like AI-generated content
-- Confident, concise, narrative-driven
+- Prioritize clarity, story, and substance — no fluff
-- Mix personal insight + strategic macro view
+- Help me balance personal narrative + tactical insight
-- Use “zoom out to zoom in” framing when helpful
+- Make the reader **feel like they’re building with me**
+- Don’t overemphasize AI unless it naturally fits the story

 ---

 ## 🔹 Output Required

 1. **LinkedIn Post (~2,500–3,000 characters)**

-   - Structure:
-     - **Summary** a clear 1-3 lines, 1 sentence summary paragraph of the entire post content less than 25 words.
-Don't start with "This post explains....".Don't always start with "Explores"; just mix it up.
-Don't include any heading or formatting for this summary section.
-Just keep it normal text.
-     - **Catchy Opening Hook** - bold thesis, question, or observation
-     - **Narrative/Breakdown**
-	     - can be a blend of story + insight + stat blocks
-	     - includes a **setup + breakdown + forward insight**
-     - **Conclusion** – actionable takeaway or thought-provoking closer
-     - Clearly demarcated **"then vs now"** or **"problem vs opportunity"**

-   - Tone:
-     - Clear, Crisp, To the Point
-     - Strategic + Insightful + Human
-     - Informative and Inspirational
-     - Fun and Cheerful (but not silly)
-     - Avoid memes, emojis, overly “AI” phrases
- - Voice
-	- Part trusted advisor, part sharp observer
-	- Not afraid to call out uncomfortable truths
-	- Use **strong thesis lines** like:  “You don’t need a new idea.
-You need an intersection.”

-1. **2 Hashtags**
-   - Relevant and professional, not spammy
-   - Should reflect a mix of domain, trend, and audience-building keywords

-1. **3 Suggested Citations** (if applicable)
-   - Style similar to Perplexity: short summary + source link
-   - Cite founder quotes, company metrics, or real-world examples

-1. **4 Influencers I can tag**
-   - Domain-relevant voices, ideally with high engagement

-1. **5 Illustration Ideas**
-   - Concepts I can sketch in Excalidraw or generate via AI image tools
-   - Could be metaphors, grids, diagrams, or visual storytelling
+   - **Summary (max 25 words):** 1–2 line overview.
+No heading or phrases like “This post covers…”
+   - **Opening Hook:** Strong opinion, surprising truth, or relatable friction
+   - **Main Body:**
+     - Combine **story + structure + lesson**
+     - Use framing like:
+       - **Then vs Now**
+       - **Problem vs Opportunity**
+       - **System vs Shortcut**
+       - **Friction vs Flow**
+     - Include builder takeaways: things I wish I knew, mistakes, breakthroughs
+   - **Conclusion:** Close with a call-to-thought or takeaway others can apply
+   - **Tone:**
+     - Direct, insightful, grounded
+     - Transparent and pragmatic — no chest-thumping
+     - Mix of builder energy + editorial clarity
+   - **Voice:**
+     - Founder sharing lessons in real time
+     - Credible, self-aware, not preachy
+     - Willing to show messiness, but extract clarity

+2. **2 Hashtags**
+   - Relevant to building, startup work, or writing in public (#BuildInPublic, #FounderLife, #SystemsThinking)

+3. **3 Suggested Citations** (if relevant)
+   - Real-world examples, tools used, links to public artifacts (tweets, repos, interviews)

+4. **4 Influencers to Tag**
+   - Thoughtful voices in startups, writing, productivity, engineering
+   - Prioritize people who engage with “build in public” themes

+5. **5 Illustration Ideas**
+   - Behind-the-scenes sketch of a system or tool
+   - Diagrams showing inputs/process/outputs
+   - Then vs Now panels
+   - Real workflow screenshots with annotations
+   - Visual metaphors (e.g. scaffolding, pipelines, maps)

 ---

 ## 🔹 Format
-- Use **rich text** output compatible with LinkedIn formatting
+- Use **rich text** (not markdown) optimized for LinkedIn
-- Do not provide me a .MD format
-- Avoid markdown or code blocks unless used for visual spacing
-- Use line breaks and visual breathing room
-- Preserve natural rhythm in writing, as seen in updated references
-- Main insights in bullet-style or mini-paragraphs
+- Keep paragraphs short, with white space
-- Use -> to move through ideas
+- Use **bold** to highlight key ideas or transitions
-- Do not use ___ as section breaks
-- Do not use any icons
-- Use Bold Text for key highlights
+- Use **->** for directional flow
+- Avoid emojis, icons, or visual clutter

 ---

-## 🔹 References
+## 🔹 Goal
-- Style examples: uploaded doc `Examples - My Posts.pdf`
-- Writing I admire: uploaded doc `References - Others.pdf`
+- Share clear, useful insights from our journey — 5x/week or at your own pace
+- Build audience trust through honest storytelling
+- Use posts as the foundation for longer essays, talks, or product documentation
+- Optional: repurpose into short-form videos or visual threads

 ---

-## 🔹 My Goals
-- Post 5x/week on LinkedIn
-- Compile into a book called *AI Musings*
-- Turn each post into a 30–60 second video for LinkedIn, YouTube, and TikTok
+Would you like me to revise one of your recent ideas using this new version of the prompt?